joseden/Project-Phase-1/README.md

 3. Agent making appplication on behalf of the Bank: Bank can have an agent making appplication on behalf of the Bank like "PWC".Otherwise Bank can make application themselves

+4. Principal activity of the Bank: What is the bank main activity for income.

-4. Reason for seeking PIN exemption : Bank should input why the are applying for PIN exemption status and save and submit the data to the web application
+5. Reason for seeking PIN exemption : Bank should input why the are applying for PIN exemption status and save and submit the data to the web application

-5. Certificate of Incorporation/ Company number: The Bank to input the certificate number that will be used when making the application.
+6. Certificate of Incorporation/ Company number: The Bank to input the certificate number that will be used when making the application.

-6. Details of transactions to be carried out in Kenya and nature of income accruing in Kenya : Bank should submit the transactions to the web application
+7. Details of transactions to be carried out in Kenya and nature of income accruing in Kenya : Bank should submit the transactions to the web application

-7. Copy of the latest financial statements: Bank to attach the latest financial statements
+8. Copy of the latest financial statements: Bank to attach the latest financial statements

-8. Comment on Group structure: Bank should submit data about if they are group of banks and attach the bank group structure to the web application
+9. Comment on Group structure: Bank should submit data about if they are group of banks and attach the bank group structure to the web application

-9. Country api: Application will be enable applicant to show the country where the bank is located in the world
+10. Country api: Application will be enable applicant to show the country where the bank is located in the world